-UrbanPlan helped my students internalize the complex, interrelated, economic, and political aspects of public/private development and introduces the concept of risk....
+UrbanPlan helped my students internalize the complex, interrelated, economic, and political aspects of public/private development....
 The UP "roles" forced students to experience the impact of each development decision and tradeoff through the lens of a particular stakeholder: developer, politician, neighborhood group.
 That will have a positive impact on the communities where they will work.

-Hilary Nixon, Ass.
-Professor, Urban & Regional Planning, San Jose State University
+Hilary Nixon, Assistant Professor, Urban & Regional Planning, San Jose State University

-The Urban Studies and Planning Program at the University of Maryland requires that our graduate students become proficient in the leadership, communication and conflict resolution skills necessary to resolve team and project challenges as they occur in the actual practice of development.
-UrbanPlan provides a unique opportunity for our students to develop these skills effectively and quickly....
+"The Urban Studies and Planning Program at the University of Maryland requires that our graduate students become proficient in the leadership, communication and conflict resolution skills necessary to resolve team and project challenges as they occur in the actual practice of development.
+UrbanPlan provides a unique opportunity for our students to develop these skills effectively and quickly...."